 Instruction must cover the FMCSA Curriculum Standards for CMV Drivers.

-Training materials must be provided to each trainee.
+Training materials that cover the FMCSA-prescribed curriculum must be provided to each trainee.

 The course outline must clearly identify units of instruction including their general content and sequence of presentation.
 Instructors must use lesson plans adequate to implement FMCSA Curriculum Standards for CMV Drivers in each session.
 [Accepted.]

-Training provider ask:
+Suggested documentation:

+Description of medium of training (e.g. online, classroom, or hybrid)

-Demonstrate your plan to convey the material to the students (online, classroom, etc.).
-Describe the training materials that are provided to students and the method of distribution.
+Description of training materials provided to students and the method of distribution

-Provide copies of sample lesson plans.
+Copy of course descriptions

+Copies of website advertising, or curriculum pages

 Instructional Time (see “FMCSA Curriculum Standards for CMV Drivers” )

-Does each student receive the required amount of core curriculum theory?

-Are the required driving range/skill practice area, and on road skills being completed?
+Training providers must supply sufficient training to offer reasonable assurance that trainees can master the theory and behind-the-wheel portions of the curriculum.

 [Facilitator’s Note: “The CAA Work Group did not attempt to resolve the issue of whether minimum number(s) of BTW and/or theory hours should be specified as part of the core curriculum standard.
-This aspect of the certification checklist will depend on how that issue is resolved.”]
+This aspect of the certification checklist will depend on how that issue is resolved.
+However, the plenary agreed during the discussion of the draft FMCSA form on the principle of requiring disclosure of the amount of time allotted to each portion of the curriculum.”]

+Suggested documentation: Please indicate the amount of time allocated in your lesson plans to classroom, range and on-road instruction.

 Student/Instructor/Vehicle Supervision